<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1090449624644528&amp;ev=PageView&amp;noscript=1">

 Agrivoltaics is a way to maximize large plots of land, which both agricultural and solar energy industries need to successfully harvest crops and the sun.

-All in all, solar power is about more than just solar panels.
+Solar power is about more than just solar panels.
 This is a way to sustainably contribute to the grid, agriculture, and local biodiversity.
 Solar farms are safe havens for farm animals, crops, and pollinators, while still producing lots of energy for your local electric grid.